wmde/wikibase-release-pipeline/deploy/docs/updating.md

 You can run that command manually, or schedule it with a systemd timer, cron job, or similar.

 This only covers minor and patch updates for the WBS images referenced by your current `docker-compose.yml`.
-It does not update your WBS Deploy git checkout, apply major upgrades, or update user-defined extensions.
+It does not update your WBS version tag, apply major upgrades, or update user-defined extensions.

 ## Downgrades